-Further, the Medicare Contractor argues that it "determined how much of the total expenses were attributable to variable expenses and fixed/semi-fixed expenses using the documentation submitted by the Provider as the basis for the calculation."
-Those variable expenses were excluded from the VDA calculation.
+Further, the Medicare Contractor argues that it "determined how much of the total expenses were attributable to variable expenses and fixed/semi-fixed expenses using the documentation submitted by the Provider as the basis for the calculation."24 Those variable expenses were excluded from the VDA calculation.
 The Medicare Contractor references PRM 15-1 § 2810.1(B)-(C) as support for removing variable costs in the VDA calculation.
 However, it also states that "the PRM [15-1] examples do not show how to apply the variable cost factor."
 The Medicare Contractor quotes § 2810.1(B) which defines variable costs as "those costs for items and services that vary directly with utilization such as food and laundry costs."
-The Medicare Contractor also references 42 C.F.R. § 412.92(e), which specifically notes that intermediaries' "adjustment is limited to fixed (and semi-fixed) costs."
-The Medicare Contractor thus asserts that this "clearly demonstrates that variable costs are not to be considered in the calculation of the VDA."
-The Medicare Contractor contends that the "law is quite clear [42 U.S.C.
+The Medicare Contractor also references 42 C.F.R. § 412.92(e), which notes that its "adjustment is limited to fixed (and semi-fixed) costs"26 and, thus, asserts that this "clearly demonstrates that variable costs are not to be considered in the calculation of the VDA."27 The Medicare Contractor contends that the "law is quite clear [42 U.S.C. § 1395ww(d)(5)(G)(iii)] when it states that the payment adjustment is "[t]o fully compensate the hospital for the fixed costs it incurs."28 Without any reference in the regulation to compensation for variable costs, the VDA calculation must only consider fixed and semi-fixed costs, as demonstrated by the Administrator's decisions in the Unity, Lakes Regional, and Fairbanks decisions.
+The Medicare Contractor concludes that "[n]either the statute nor the regulation include a reference to compensation for variable costs."29